reach-sh/reach-lang/docs/src/quickstart/index.md

 # {#ref-qs} Installation and Setup

 This quickstart guide outlines the step-by-step instructions for getting started with programming in Reach.
-You can install on the following OS systems:
+You can install on the following operating systems:

 * [Windows](##ref-qs-win)
 * [Linux](##ref-qs-linux)